 - 3. GPA of 3.0 or above.

-- 4. Three letters of recommendations with at least two letters provided by instructors who are familiar with the applicant.
+- 4. Two letters of recommendations provided by instructors who are familiar with the applicant.
+A third letter is recommended but optional (unless requested by the admissions committee).

 - 5. Typed personal statement (3-4 pages).

 - 6. An academic writing sample.